egoist/poi.js.org/docs/presets.md

 ### poi.run

-You can run middlewares in Poi commands, like add a middleware to run some test runner in `poi test`:
+You can run middlewares in Poi commands, like adding a middleware to run some test runner in `poi test`:

 ```js
 poi.run('test', webpackConfig => {